lasselundstenjensen/itu-bds-sdse/lessons/07-branching-strategies/A-working-with-branches.md

 </br>
 </br>

-When you become part of a cross-functional team working with software, it is important to master versioning your code and litterally not break the shared codebase—"the source of truth"—for other team members.
+When you become part of a cross-functional team working with software, it is important to master versioning your code and not leave the shared codebase—"the source of truth"—broken for other team members.
+You should always leave the shared codebase in a working state.
 Branches play a crucial role here and is a great place to experiment.

 But do not fall in the trap of having long-lived branches. **You** will end up with the responsibility of merging and resolving conflicts.
 This is not a fun task.